Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-Examiner PIERRE LOUIS, ANDRE works in Art Unit 2187 and has examined 76 patent applications in our dataset.
-With an allowance rate of 93.4%, this examiner allows applications at a higher rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 42 months.
+Examiner PIERRE LOUIS, ANDRE works in Art Unit 2187 and has examined 79 patent applications in our dataset.
+With an allowance rate of 86.1%, this examiner has an above-average tendency to allow applications.
+Applications typically reach final disposition in approximately 46 months.

-Examiner PIERRE LOUIS, ANDRE's allowance rate of 93.4% places them in the 81% percentile among all USPTO examiners.
-This examiner is more likely to allow applications than most examiners at the USPTO.
+Examiner PIERRE LOUIS, ANDRE's allowance rate of 86.1% places them in the 64% percentile among all USPTO examiners.
+This examiner has an above-average tendency to allow applications.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: